Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Multilayer Graph spectrum space

 and the entity-wise M-GST can be defined as

 \end{definition}

 Inverse M-GST can be defined similarly as in Eq. (\ref{igft}) with unitary $\mathbf{W}_e$ and $\mathbf{W}_f$.

 Compared to the eigen-tensors in Eq. (\ref{ted}), the singular tensors come from the combinations of the singular vectors, thus are capable of capturing information of layers and entities more efficiently.
 Eigen-decomposition, however, focuses more on the joint information and approximate the separate information of layers and entities.
-We shall provide further discussion on the performance of different decomposition methods in Section \ref{app}, together with additional discussions in \textbf{Appendix B}.
-The intuition of applying HOSVD in MLN analysis and its correlations to GSP are also provided in Section \ref{i_hosvd}.
+We shall provide further discussion on the performance of different decomposition methods in {Section \ref{td_compare}}.
+The intuition of applying HOSVD in MLG analysis and its correlations to GSP are also provided in Section \ref{i_hosvd}.